INTERNAL RULES OF PROCEDURES

 - All relating to cooperatives, inclusive of cooperative movements and organizations; urban and rural-based credit, consumers, producers, marketing, service and multi-purpose cooperatives registered with the Cooperative Development Authority, and electric cooperatives.

-o.
-Committee on Youth, Sports Development, Games and Amusement. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+f.
+Committee on Youth and Sports Development, Games and Amusement. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - All matters relating to the youth.